 The menu and recipes should be neatly printed or typed onto one side of recipe cards or other paper.
-Card table or table space must be provided by the participant.
+Card table or table space must be provided by the 4-H member.

-Participants will be interviewed and judged on: the menu, appropriateness of table setting for menu, the recipe cards and clarity of directions, and participant's understanding of meal planning and food preparation.
+4-H member will be interviewed and judged on: the menu, appropriateness of table setting for menu, the recipe cards and clarity of directions, and participant's understanding of meal planning and food preparation.
 Written and oral comments will be given.
 Information on this contest is available at the Extension Office.